How Do Some Authors “Lose Control” of Their Characters?

 Fiction authors need to create whole people in their minds, including appearance, mannerisms, culture, ways of speaking, attitudes, preferences, personalities, goals, and so on.
 At first, this can be cognitively demanding, but over time, thinking about this (fictional) person becomes automatized.
 Because the author is no longer conscious of the thinking process that determines what the character would want, do, or say, it feels like the character is a person telling her (in her mind) what’s what.
 It is similar to a mental models you create of people you know very well.

 You instantly know that your spouse would like this book or not like this restaurant.
 It could be that the same trend is happening with imaginary companions and novelists’ autonomous characters: they start out as a conscious creation, but then when they become automatized, they can start “misbehaving.”
 So what might be happening with these authors is that they start out consciously thinking about a character, and after they get a good mental model of what the character is like, it becomes automatized, so that they no longer need to consciously reason out what the character would do in a particular situation, how they would react to things.
-Just like all automatized things, it feels like it’
+Just like all automatized things, it feels like it’s coming from nowhere.
+The characters are being thought about by the old brain, unconsciously.

 The new and old brain distinction is important for understanding imagination and creativity, because often we have no idea where our creative ideas come from.
 The old brain is largely unconscious, so ideas that bubble up from its depths seem to come from nowhere.
 Long before a complex understanding of the unconscious mind, the ancient Greeks attributed these ideas, which seemingly came from nowhere, as being delivered by gods, the muses.